nodejscn/node-api-cn/esm/commonjs_namespaces.md

 //   true
 ```

-For better compatibility with existing usage in the JS ecosystem, Node.js will
+For better compatibility with existing usage in the JS ecosystem, Node.js
-in addition attempt to determine the CommonJS named exports of every imported
+in addition attempts to determine the CommonJS named exports of every imported
 CommonJS module to provide them as separate ES module exports using a static
 analysis process.

-For example, a CommonJS module written:
+For example, consider a CommonJS module written:

 ```js
 // cjs.cjs
 exports.name = 'exported';
 ```

-will support named imports in ES modules:
+The preceding module supports named imports in ES modules:

 <!-- eslint-disable no-duplicate-imports -->
 ```js